List of Procol Harum members: 1991–2006

 In 1991, Brooker reformed Procol Harum with guitarist Robin Trower and organist Matthew Fisher, plus new members Dave Bronze on bass and Mark Brzezicki on drums.
 It was originally planned that B. J. Wilson would return on drums, however he died in 1990 after three years in a persistent vegetative state following a drug overdose.
 Trower left again after recording The Prodigal Stranger, with Tim Renwick returning for the subsequent tour.
 Renwick was replaced later in the year by Geoff Whitehorn.
 After a tour which spawned One More Time: Live in Utrecht 1992, Fisher briefly stepped away from the band to focus on studying for a degree, with Don Snow temporarily taking over for a summer tour.
 Laurence Cottle substituted for Bronze, who was performing with the Hamsters, at a show in August.

 After nearly a year of inactivity, Procol Harum performed a handful of shows in May and June 1993, with former Diamond Head keyboardist Josh Phillips filling in for Fisher and former King Crimson drummer Ian Wallace in place of Brzezicki, who had rejoined Big Country.
 Fisher returned for shows starting in July, and Matt Pegg replaced Bronze the following month.
 Touring continued sporadically throughout the rest of the decade – Graham Broad performed drums for a run of shows in July and August 1995, and Henry Spinetti took over for shows in 1996.
 In 1997, the band played a one-off show in celebration of the 30th anniversary of "A Whiter Shade of Pale", with the regular lineup joined on several songs by former members Mick Grabham, Peter Solley, Alan Cartwright, Dave Bronze and Chris Copping.

 Three years passed before Procol Harum performed again, in September 2000 with returning drummer Mark Brzezicki.
 They returned on a full-time basis the following year, touring regularly and releasing their first studio album in more than ten years, The Well's on Fire, in 2003.
 Long-time organist Matthew Fisher left the band in June 2004 due to "unresolved matters", with former stand-in Josh Phillips taking his place again.
 These matters were later revealed to have been a lawsuit filed by Fisher against Brooker and the band for songwriting credits and a share of royalties on "A Whiter Shade of Pale", which he won in December 2006.

 2006–2022

 In the autumn of 2006, Geoff Dunn replaced Mark Brzezicki on drums.
 The band's lineup has since remained constant since Dunn's arrival.
 However, the group's 2017 studio album Novum was their first not to feature lyrics by Keith Reid (most were written by Pete Brown).

-Brooker died on 19 February 2022 with all following concerts being cancelled before and after his death, suggesting the band have disbanded.
+Brooker died on 19 February 2022 with all following concerts being cancelled before and after his death, implying the band had disbanded.